-The goal of the Euclid + Market Complete Streets Project is to upgrade the Euclid Avenue and Market Street corridors.
-We are partnering with the City of San Diego to proactively address infrastructure needs to safely accommodate vehicles, public transit, bicyclists and pedestrians through the design, construction, and maintenance of infrastructure improvements that include new and expanded sidewalks, bicycle facilities, crosswalks, medians, and curb extensions to calm traffic.
-These improvements will be funded in large part by a $4 million Caltrans Active Transportation Program grant the City applied for in partnership with the Jacobs Center.
+The Complete Streets Project will upgrade Euclid Avenue, Guymon Street, and Market Street in the town center.
+We are partnering with the City of San Diego to encourage active modes of transportation in the community, such as walking and bicycling, as a way to connect the community to the surrounding neighborhoods.
+The improvements include new and expanded sidewalks, bicycle lanes, crosswalks, medians, street lights, landscaping, and curb extensions to calm traffic.
+The project is primarily funded by a $4 million Caltrans Active Transportation Program grant awarded to the City in partnership with the Jacobs Center.

-Our redevelopment work not only brings places for residents of the Diamond Neighborhoods to shop, dine, work, and gather, it also brings new places to live.
-Trolley Park Terrace, a LEED-Gold certified 52 unit affordable housing complex at the corner of Market Street and Market Creek Place Driveway, adjacent to the MTS Euclid Transit Center is now complete and began welcoming new residents in October 2016.
-This transit-oriented development helps create a more walkable community and is an example of smart and sustainable building practices.
+Our redevelopment work creates not only places for residents of the Diamond Neighborhoods to shop, dine, work, and gather, it also brings new places to live.
+Trolley Park Terrace is a LEED-Gold certified development of 52 apartment homes adjacent to the Euclid Avenue Transit Center.
+Completed in 2016, this transit-oriented development is an example of smart and sustainable building practices.

 To see the progress of the project, visit our Flickr album.

-This project restored the natural beauty of the Diamond Neighborhoods and created a safe pathway for students attending Horton Elementary School.
-This portion of Chollas Creek is now a beautiful linear park where residents and visitors can enjoy the outdoors.
-In the future, the area will be home to a public art gateway designed by local artist Roman de Salvo, and funded in part by a grant from the National Endowment of the Arts.
+This project restored the natural beauty of a segment of Chollas Creek, an important community asset, and added a beautiful linear park where residents, students from nearby Horton Elementary, and visitors can enjoy the outdoors.
+In the near future, the area will be home to a new public art installation, The Chollas Creek Gateways, designed by local artist Roman de Salvo with funding from the National Endowment of the Arts.

-Market Street and Euclid Avenue is now your corner for happy and healthy!
-The Walgreens near there is now open, providing residents with convenient access to the first pharmacy in the community and much more.
-Of the 15 permanent positions Walgreens was hiring for, nearly all were filled by residents of the Diamond Neighborhoods.
+The intersection of Guymon Street and Euclid Avenue is now your corner for happy and healthy!
+The Walgreens is now open, providing residents with convenient access to the first full service pharmacy in the community.
+Of the 15 permanent positions Walgreens hired, nearly all were filled by residents of the Diamond Neighborhoods.

-A video of the Walgreens grand opening celebration held on May 16, 2015 can be viewed on our YouTube account.
+A video of the Walgreens grand opening celebration held on May 16, 2015 can be viewed here.

 Market Creek Plaza has been upgraded!
 It’s been more than a decade since we opened the plaza so it was time to reinvigorate this lively commerce and cultural center.
 We re-painted the buildings, re-stripped and re-paved the parking lot, added fresh landscaping, and unveiled a collection of new murals created by the AjA Project and high school students from the area.